Webinar

 Equity markets

-Our view: The fundamental backdrop remains supportive of a risk-on bias.
-Inflation is falling, interest rate cuts are in motion, and earnings are trending higher, bolstering sentiment and provide valuation support.
-Near-term, price volatility is likely to be more the norm versus exception as new administration policies begin to emerge, valuations are elevated, holiday selling season looms, and geopolitical tensions remain.
+Our view: The fundamental backdrop remains supportive of a risk-on (aggressive) bias.
+Inflation is waning, interest rate cuts are in motion and earnings are trending higher, all of which bolster sentiment.

 Bond markets